-Last month, the district released a draft of policies that some parental rights advocates said were more in line with the Virginia Department of Education's draft model policies.
+The district released a draft of policies last month that some parental rights advocates said were more in line with the Virginia Department of Education's draft model policies — which the Governor's Office touted as championing parent's right to know.

-Just days before the meeting, the district revised their policies again, changing language to say that "school personnel shall treat information relating to a student's transgender status as being particularly sensitive, shall not disclose it to other students, and shall only disclose to other school personnel with a legitimate educational interest and to a parent or guardian upon request."
+But just days before Tuesday's meeting, the district revised the policies and changed the language to say, "school personnel shall treat information relating to a student's transgender status as being particularly sensitive, shall not disclose it to other students, and shall only disclose to other school personnel with a legitimate educational interest and to a parent or guardian upon request."

-Still, per Virginia code, school personnel are prohibited from parental contact where a student is in imminent risk of suicided related to parental abuse or neglect.
+Virginia code states school personnel are prohibited from parental contact where a student is in imminent risk of suicide related to parental abuse or neglect.

-It also says the following: "Notwithstanding the other provisions of this policy, the school division shall not compel school division personnel or other students to address of refer to students in any manner that would violate their constitutionally protected rights."
+In addition to changing the wording, the new policy also states, "Notwithstanding the other provisions of this policy, the school division shall not compel school division personnel or other students to address of refer to students in any manner that would violate their constitutionally protected rights."

 Todd Gathje, the VP of Government Relations for the Family Foundation, came to the meeting to ask the Board to return back to the November version of draft policies to abide by the Virginia Department of Education's model policies, reinstating language that would allow for parents and guardians to be informed if their child may be asking to go by a different name or use different pronouns.